fathindifa26/face-recognition/README.md

-# Face Recognition Attendance System
+# Face Recognition Attendance System (Only Compatible with Macbook)

 ## Overview
 Face Recognition Attendance System is a Python-based application that utilizes facial recognition technology, specifically the **VGG Face algorithm**, to automate attendance tracking.
 This system provides a convenient and efficient way to record attendance without the need for manual processes.
+Please note that this application is exclusively compatible with Macbook due to its reliance on the Photo Booth application for capturing photos.

 ## Features
 - **Face Detection**: Automatically detects faces in images or live video streams.